ritikseeker/ritikseeker/README.md

 - ⚡ Fun fact: ...

 -->
-- 🌱 I’m currently learning Data Science
-- 📫 How to reach me:
+- 📫 How to reach me: ritikraturiworks@gmail.com